DCC-EX/dcc-ex.github.io/docs/about/roadmap.rst

 * Upgrade the WiFi option with possible ESP32 containing custom AT firmware with possible Ethernet upgrade and Web Interface for configuration and/or control.
 * OpenMRN on a co-processor?
 * Multiple simultaneous Motor Driver support (beyond the 2 we currently support).
 * Add EX-RAIL "Extended Railroad Automation Instruction Language".
-Automate your layout with a simple script.
+Automate your layout with a simple script. - Now in BETA

 EX-DCCInspector
 ^^^^^^^^^^^^^^^